apache/spark/docs/sql-ref-syntax-ddl-drop-view.md

   </dd>
   <dt><code><em>view_identifier</em></code></dt>
   <dd>
-    Specifies a view name, which may be optionally qualified with a database name.<br><br>
+    Specifies the view name to be dropped.
+The view name may be optionally qualified with a database name.<br><br>
     <b> Syntax:</b>
       <code>
         [ database_name. ] view_name